 WHY MODERN-DAY FRUITS ARE LOADED WITH SUGAR

-Ever notice fruits seem bigger and brighter these days?
-The reality is, fruits aren’t the same as they used to be.
-That’s because we’ve genetically modified fruits to look nicer and last longer on a grocery store shelf.
+Ever noticed fruits seem bigger and brighter these days?
+The reality is that fruits aren’t the same as they used to be.
+That’s because using selective breeding techniques and - in some cases - genetic modification, fruits have been made to grow bigger, taste sweeter, look nicer and last longer on a grocery store shelf. [*][*]

 FRUITS TO AVOID ON KETO